cloudnativelatam/chapter/notas/comunidad.md

     * MVP de lanzamiento
     * Fecha tentativa de lanzamiento
     * Definición de tareas

 * Coordinación con otras iniciativas en español
     * Propuesta de organización

+## Action Items

+* (Sergio) Agregar a Repo de LatAm sección de estudiantes
+* (Grupo de Trabajo Estudiantes) Ubicar profesores que den cursos relacionados en instituciones
+    * Definir objetivos generales
+    * Sergio se encargará de coordinar definicion de alcance de la iniciativa y de requisitos de apoyo de la comunidad (tareas)
+    * Invitar a profesores para presentar proyecto (Finales de Abril)
+        * Que se requiere para producir esta invitacion?
+        * Definir presentación/contenido/alcance para MeetUp
+    * Contactos:
+        * Ingeniero Daniel Burbano Profesor Universidad de la Sabana - materia Infraestructura de TI 9 semestre (Colombia)
+* (Grupo de Trabajo Eventos) Coordinar participacion cruzada entre comunidades
+    * (Victor) Definir objetivos generales
+    * Usar grupos de discusión, para aminorar carga.
+    * Cloud-Native Mexico Meetup (Mar 23, 2021) - https://www.youtube.com/watch?v=Gi_IBnyiAgw
+* (Victor) Buscar actualización de estado de logo/imágen
+* (Lanzamiento) Definir plan de lanzamiento (Leo) - 17 de Abril (Lanzamiento Previo)
+    * Definir misión y visión
+    * Logo/Imagen
+    * Lanzamiento por redes sociales (Leo)
+        * Crear youtube, twitter, linkedin
+    * Evento de lanzamiento.
+KCD?
+        * Un meetup o varios meetups
+        * Identificar invitados especiales (Rael, Santiago Torres (MX))
+        * Organizadores de comunidad seran presentadores

+## Notas
+* Sergio tuvo reunion con Chris Aniszczyk (CTO de CNCF), coordinar reunión de seguimiento
+* Crear discusión para definir Visión y Objetivos (Leo) - usar como base lo que existe actualmente en el repo.
+* Grupo de Trabajo de Estudiantes
+    * Presentar proyecto que ejecuto con estudiantes en otras comunidades
+    * Aprovechar KubeCon NA para presentar charla

+> Propuesta generada por Cloud-Native El Salvador para KubeCon 2021, puede ser utilizada para otras propuestas
+### From Zero to Hero - Outcomes from Cloud-Native El Salvador community creation

+#### Session Description

+People in El Salvador, Honduras and Guatemala leave the region for two reasons: security and lack of opportunities.
+We want people in those countries to have access to Cloud Native technologies.
+Our mission is to build the basis to inspire local talent.

+During the last few months, we have created a virtual space offering resources which help enthusiasts to understand and contribute to open source projects.
+The pandemic brought many challenges to local preexisting communities but this wasn't our case, we have to opportunity to establish the community in a region where Cloud computing technologies are barely known.
+This talk will share lessons that we learned in our journey to establish a local technical community remotely.

+#### Benefits to the Ecosystem

+Talent exist around the world, even today in this interconnected world some people cannot access to cutting edge knowledge.
+Having the assumption that professors and universities are continuously updating their curricula is something that barely happens in some places.
+As result, many new grads face a different reality in their jobs.

+Local communities have proven an organic development process for technical enthusiasts and entrepreneurs.
+Those communities are mostly started by a local who had opportunity to use/work with new technologies, but what happens when there is no one who has had the opportunity to discover them? how those technologies can be used there while they're relevant?
+Is still the knowledge a privileged resource?

+Using video conferencing tools within a set of best practices can help to develop local talent around the world.
+Any project can benefit the existing diversity offered by Less-Developed Countries.

 # Marzo 5, 2021